 - Give them chewy treats that last long and are big – these would also keep their teeth clean.

 - Use natural bitter pet-friendly repellants to coat items that cannot be moved, like wires.

 - Dog-proof your home by picking up and putting away prized possessions such as clothes and shoes.

 - Praise them when they chew toys that they are allowed to chew.

-- Get them to work out before you give them something to chew on for a certain amount of time.
+- Get them to work out before giving them something to chew on for a certain time.